Singapore Corporate Tax

 Singapore practices a single-tier corporate income tax system.
 Tax paid by a company on its income is the final tax and all dividends are exempt in the hands of shareholders from further taxation.

 The one-tier corporate taxation system was introduced in Budget 2002.
 Under this system, profits are taxed at the corporate level and this is a final tax.
-Singapore dividends are tax exempt.
+Singapore dividends are tax-exempt.

-The one-tier corporate taxation system greatly simplifies the tax code and reduces cost of compliance and administration for companies.
+The one-tier corporate taxation system greatly simplifies the tax code and reduces the cost of compliance and administration for companies.
 It removes restrictions on the distribution of dividends from capital gains and this could result in higher dividend payouts for all shareholders.

 In addition, the one-tier corporate taxation system has the desirable consequence of allowing the unlimited flow-through of exempt dividends to all tiers of shareholders, regardless of shareholding level.